Birdabo404/webdoo/README.md

-# webdoo
+## webdoo
-Documenting first web dev dive, I actually have no Idea what to do here.
+Restarting and Documenting my first dive in Web Development using The Odin Project.